Relocation Guide

 D7 Visa (Passive Income)

-The D7 visa suits applicants with stable passive income, such as pensions, dividends, rental income, or investment returns.
-It enables non-EU citizens to obtain residency while demonstrating financial self-sufficiency.
+The D7 visa is generally suited to applicants with stable passive income, such as pensions, dividends, rental income, or investment returns.
+It enables non-EU citizens to apply for residency while demonstrating financial self-sufficiency.

 Applicants must present evidence of regular income meeting the official thresholds, valid health insurance, and proof of accommodation in Portugal.
-This pathway is often chosen by retirees and financially independent individuals who wish to establish long-term residence and access public services.
+This pathway is often considered by retirees and financially independent individuals who wish to establish long-term residence and later access public services.

 D2 Visa (Entrepreneur)